humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 composer require --dev altis/local-server
 ```

-To start the docker server run `composer serve`.
+To start the docker server run `composer local-server start`.
 You should now be able to see the site at https://my-project.altis.dev where "my-project" is the project directory name.

 ## Migrating email sending domain